 - Use the drop-down menu to the right of "Put the computer to sleep" to adjust the length of time before the computer goes to sleep.

 - Click the "Save Changes" button to immediately apply your changes.

 - Click on the windows icon on the bottom left of your screen and select 'Control Panel' on the right

 - Click the "System and Security" button on the upper left

-- Under the "Power Options" tab is a link that says "Change when computer sleeps" click on this.
+- Under the "Power Options" tab is a link that says "Change when the computer sleeps" click on this.